Helping Girls Cope With Bullying and Frenemies

 Encourage Her to Show Strength

-As a social worker, I am all about teaching young people that it is okay to feel sad, or hurt, or angry, and that it is a good thing to talk about their emotions with others.
+As a social worker, I am all about teaching young people that it is OK to feel sad, or hurt, or angry, and that it is a good thing to talk about their emotions with others.
 Yet, when it comes to facing off with a frenemy, my best advice to caring adults is to teach young girls how to show resolute strength.
 Mind you, strength should not come in the form of physically or verbally aggressive responses that up the ante and escalate hostilities, but rather young people show strength when they use humor to deflect a situation and they stand up for themselves whenever their feelings are disrespected.
-A simple "Knock it off," or "Tell me when you get to the funny part" is a simple, powerful signal that a girl will not allow herself to be treated poorly.
+A simple "knock it off," or "Tell me when you get to the funny part" is a simple, powerful signal that a girl will not allow herself to be treated poorly.

 As for the "talking about their emotions" part, adults should make themselves available as a sounding board for kids whenever possible.
 Kids need to have a safe place to be vulnerable—to vent, to talk about their friendship frustrations, and even to cry.
 Parents, relatives, teachers, counselors, and other caring adults are ideally suited to provide this safe place.

-Teach Her to Know What She is Looking For
+Teach Her to Know What She Is Looking For

 For school-aged children, friendships create a powerful sense of belonging.
 We want our girls to feel accepted and embraced by their peers—never to be used as pawns in someone else's popularity game.
 Fostering discussions and careful consideration of the values involved in making and maintaining healthy friendships is one of the most important things adults can do to help girls choose friendships wisely.